apnadkarni/blt/doc/tree.rst

      Indicates to return "-1" instead of generating an error when the node can not be found.

-  **-separator**  *string*
+  **-separator**  *sepString*
     Specifies the separator for path components.
-This temporarily overrides
-    the separator specified in the **path separator** operation.
-If *string*  is "", this means the path is a TCL list.
+This temporarily overrides the separator specified in the **path separator** operation.
+If *sepString* is "", this means the path is a TCL list.
 The default is "".

-*treeName* **path print** *node* ?\ *switches* ... ?
+*treeName* **path print** *nodeName* ?\ *switches* ... ?
-  Returns the path to *node* from the root of the tree.
+  Returns the path to *nodeName* from the root of the tree.

   **-from** *rootNode*
     Specifies the root node for the path. *RootNode* is an index or a tag but may not reference multiple nodes.
 The default is "root".

-  **-separator**  *string*
+  **-separator**  *sepString*
     Specifies the separator for path components.
-This temporarily overrides
-    the separator specified in the **path separator** operation.
-If *string*  is "", this means the path is a TCL list.
+This temporarily overrides the separator specified in the **path separator** operation.
+If *sepString* is "", this means the path is returned as a TCL list.
 The default is "".

-*treeName* **path separator** ?\ *string*\ ?
+*treeName* **path separator** ?\ *sepString*\ ?
   Sets or gets the path separator.
-If no *string* argument is given, this command returns the current separator for *path* operations.
-If a *string* argument is present, then it becomes the new separator.
-If *string* is "", this means the path is a TCL list.
+If no *sepString* argument is given, this command returns the current separator for *path* operations.
+If a *sepString* argument is present, then it becomes the new separator.
+If *sepString* is "", this means the path is a TCL list.
 The default is "".
   This separator may be overridden by the **-separator** switch.

-*treeName* **position** *node*
+*treeName* **position** *nodeName*
   Returns the position of the node in its parent's list of children.
   Positions are numbered from 0.
 The position of the root node is always 0.

-*treeName* **previous** *node*
+*treeName* **previous** *nodeName*
-  Returns the previous node from *node* in a preorder traversal.
-  If *node* is the root of the tree, then "-1" is returned.
+  Returns the previous node from *nodeName* in a preorder traversal.
+If *nodeName* is the root of the tree, then "-1" is returned.

-*treeName* **prevsibling** *node*
+*treeName* **prevsibling** *nodeName*
-  Returns the node representing the previous subtree from *node* in its parent's list of children.
-If *node* is the first child, then "-1" is returned.
+  Returns the node representing the previous subtree from *nodeName* in its parent's list of children.
+If *nodeName* is the first child, then "-1" is returned.

-*treeName* **restore** *node* ?\ *switches* ... ?
+*treeName* **restore** *nodeName* ?\ *switches* ... ?
   Performs the inverse function of the **dump** operation, restoring nodes to the tree.
 The format of *dataString* is exactly what is returned by the **dump** operation.
 It's a list containing information for each node to be restored.
 The information consists of 1) the relative path of the node, 2) a sublist of key value pairs representing the node's data, and 3) a list of tags for the node.
-Nodes are created starting from *node*.
+Nodes are created starting from *nodeName*.
 Nodes can be listed in any order.
-If a node's path describes ancestor nodes that do not already exist, they are automatically created.  *Switches* may be any of the following.
+If a node's path describes ancestor nodes that do not already exist, they are automatically created.
+  *Switches* may be any of the following.

   **-overwrite**
     Overwrite nodes that already exist.
 Normally nodes are always created,